 - gave His authority to the Apostles,10

-- to forgive sins by the authority given to them.11
+- to forgive sins by the authority He gave them.11

 Ergo, a conduit of mediation offering forgiveness of sins by virtue of a legitimately ordained priest acting in persona Christi (in the person of Christ)—a theology in perfect harmony with 1 Timothy 2:5,6; completely faithful to the meaning of the text: